 Step 2: In a medium bowl, add the softened butter, vanilla, and egg.
 Whisk to blend.

 Step 3: Pour the wet ingredients into the dry ingredients.
 Mix into a soft cookie dough.

 Step 4: Wrap the cookie dough in plastic wrap and refrigerate for 30 minutes to chill.
 This will help prevent your cookies from spreading.

 Step 5: Preheat the oven to 350º F. Remove the cookie dough from the refrigerator and place it on a silicone mat.
 Roll it to ¼ inch thickness.

 Step 6: Take your favorite cookie cutters and cut out the shapes you want your cookies to have.
 Place the cookies on a parchment paper-lined

 Step 7: Bake the cookies for 10-11 minutes, depending on the size and thickness of your cookies.

 Step 8: Carefully slide the cookies onto a cooling rack.
 Do not ice or decorate the cookies until they are fully cooled!

-Step 9: Make the royal icing.
+Step 9: Make the royal icing with an electric mixer.
 Move some royal icing to several bowls.
 Add food coloring to each bowl to make the colors you want to use to decorate your cookies.

 🔑 Sandi says: You have to work quickly when decorating with royal icing.
 Be sure to have some toothpicks and other tools ready before icing the cookies.